Generalized Out-of-Distribution Detection: A Survey: Introduction

-In this survey, we for the first time clarify the similarities and differences between these problems, and present a unified framework termed \emph{generalized OOD detection}.
-Under this framework, the five problems (\ie AD, ND, OSR, OOD detection, and OD) can be viewed as special cases or sub-topics.
 We further conduct a literature review for each sub-topic, with a special focus on the OOD detection task.
 To sum up, we make three contributions to the research community: \begin{enumerate} \item \textbf{A Unified Framework}: For the first time, we systematically review five closely related topics of AD, ND, OSR, OOD detection, and OD, and present a unified framework of \emph{generalized OOD detection}.
 Under this framework, the similarities and differences of the five sub-topics can be systematically compared and analyzed.
 We hope our unification helps the community better understand these problems and correctly position their research in the literature.

-\item \textbf{A Comprehensive Survey for OOD Detection}: Notice the existence of comprehensive surveys on AD, ND, OSR, and OD methodologies in recent years~\cite{anomalysurvey21ieee,anomalyreview20adelaide,anomalysurvey20dsong,anomalysurvey19sydney,osrsurvey20pami}, this survey highlights the overview of OOD detection methods and thus complements existing surveys.
-For completeness, methodologies of other sub-topics are also reviewed briefly.
-We hope our survey can help readers build a better understanding of the developments for each problem and their connections.
+\item \textbf{A Comprehensive Survey for OOD Detection}: Noticing the existence of comprehensive surveys on AD, ND, OSR, and OD methodologies in recent years~\cite{anomalysurvey21ieee,anomalyreview20adelaide,anomalysurvey20dsong,anomalysurvey19sydney,osrsurvey20pami}, this survey provides a comprehensive overview of OOD detection methods and thus complements existing surveys.
+By connecting with methodologies of other sub-topics that are also briefly reviewed, as well as sharing the insights from a fair comparison on a standard benchmark, we hope to provide readers with a more holistic understanding of the developments for each problem and their interconnections, especially for OOD detection.

 \item \textbf{Future Research Directions}: We draw readers' attention to some problems or limitations that remain in the current generalized OOD detection field.
 We conclude this survey with discussions on open challenges and opportunities for future research. \end{enumerate}